The Complete Guide to Premiere Pro Color Correction

-As you can see from this image sequence, this creates a very strange curve, and introduces artifacts in the highlights of the image.
-I don’t know any other Color Grading effect that works this way, so be aware!
+As you can see from this image sequence, this creates a very strange curve and introduces artifacts in the highlights of the image.
+I don’t know any other Color Grading effect that works this way, so beware!

 Note that this is only a problem when you don’t get your levels right with the Whites and Blacks sliders first.

 So, the render order is almost like the order you see in the Lumetri Color panel, except that the Whites and Blacks sliders in the Basic Correction section work before the other controls.
 Here’s the full render pipeline internally in Lumetri:

 - Input LUT